 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Baylor, see our tuition and fees and room and board pages.

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Baylor, approximately 40% of students took out student loans averaging $13,181 a year.
 That adds up to $52,724 over four years for those students.

 The student loan default rate at Baylor is 2.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 935 students took at least one online class at Baylor University.
-This is an increase from the 642 students who took online classes the previous year.
+In 2020-2021, 12,730 students took at least one online class at Baylor University.
+This is a decrease from the 17,850 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Baylor University, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Baylor?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!